ankitbit/CSN_SML/README.md

 ## Accomplished Objectives
 * Creating of a processed directory of data files that contain metrices relevant for fitting a non-linear regression model.
 These metrices have to be "mean edge length" and "Second degree moment".
+* Preparation of a ***script for producing summary statistics*** such as ***sample size***, mean and standard deviation of sentence length (n) of syntactic dependency tree of each language and mean and standard deviation of the metric mean edge length for all sentences in a given language for each of the languages.
 * Fitting of models